 6. Stay stress-free

-It has not been found that stress is a direct cause for coronary heart disease, however, it is possible that it may contribute to increased risk.
-Changing your lifestyle in a positive way can help you deal with the perhaps stressful demands that life can throw at you.
+It has not been found that stress is a direct cause of coronary heart disease, however, it may contribute to increased risk.
+Positively changing your lifestyle can help you deal with the perhaps stressful demands that life can throw at you.
 Coping with stress by smoking, drinking or overeating can increase your risk of heart disease.
-Instead of opting for these potentially harmful coping mechanisms, try physical activity, pilates or other relaxation technique.
+Instead of opting for these potentially harmful coping mechanisms, try a physical activity, pilates or other relaxation technique.
 It can also help to write down all of your worries onto a piece of paper, this will help you feel relaxed and less stressed.